GustavoFri/GustavoFri.github.io/_pages/about.md

 Current
 ===

-I am have removed my homepage to [there](runzhe-yang,github.io) and I won't update sth. on this webpage now.
+I have removed my homepage to [there](runzhe-yang,github.io) and I won't update on this webpage now.

 Short Bio
 ===